 Rajasthan, the “Land of Kings”, is India’s largest state by area and it comprises most of the wide and practically inhospitable Thar Desert.
-Rajasthan is also one of those states that has one of the most historical significance in India.
+Rajasthan is also one of those states that has one of the most historical significances in India.
 It is home to the chivalrous Rajputs, and its battle-scarred heritage has bestowed legacies of pride and tradition.
 As an impact of all these characteristics, Rajasthan offers so much to see.
 But with long travel distances between major sites, a trip here requires careful and detailed planning.
-We had spent multiple weeks in planning, re-planning, fine-tuning and finally fixing our trip itinerary.
-Hence, we thought it will be helpful for everyone to share these details and help you plan your Rajasthan trip.
+We had spent multiple weeks in planning, re-planning, fine-tuning, and finally fixing our trip itinerary.
+Hence, we thought it will be helpful for everyone to share the plan of Rajasthan trip.

 Rajasthan is the jewel in India’s crown.
 From fairy-tale palaces and epic forts to colourful festivals and wildlife encounters, this is India at its vibrant best.…perfect intro to Rajasthan given by Lonely Planet.

 Rajasthan is also the land of great battles and one of the best places to visit in India, which we grew up reading the stories in our high school history books.
 The place with its ethnic beauty exemplifies grandness and as the locals sing “Padharo Mhare Desh” (English: welcome to our land..), our hearts melt into the culture and tradition of Rajasthan, the Rajputs.
 With magnificent forts, marble temples and each city painted in its own color, the state also hosts an immense number of foreign tourists with local Rajasthani delicacies as well as western cuisines.